kasim1011/OdooJsonRpcClient/README.md

 =======

 Odoo specific methods can be access using [singleton object](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations) `Odoo`.
-Login Account related functionality can be access using `AppcompatActivity`'s Extension methods.
+Login Account related functionality can be access using `AppcompatActivity`'s [Extension functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions).
-Authentication as well as Sessions are managed inside application's `core` module.
-You should not use any session related methods anywhere in application, It may lead to unexpected behaviour of application.
+`Authentication` as well as `Sessions` are managed inside application's `core` module.
+You should not use any `session` related methods anywhere in application, It may lead to unexpected behaviour of application.

 Odoo specific methods are following:

 **SearchRead**
+>Request
 ```kotlin
 Odoo.searchRead(model = "res.partner", fields = listOf(
         "id", "name", "email", "company_name"